gummyworm/monster/docs/linker.md

     * Gather SEGMENT usage from object header
     * Gather global symbols
          * Read EXPORT table in each object file
-         * Add name, section, and section offset for each EXPORT
+         * Add name, segment, and segment-offset for each EXPORT
 * Build final layout from SEGMENT usage in each object file
 * Fully resolve global symbols and build the global symbol table
 * Pass 2: link objects (per object file)
     * Build object-local context
          * Get base address of each SECTION from global SEGMENT base + object's SEGMENT offset
-         * Map symbol indices to their resolved addresses using global symbol table / section base address
+         * Map symbol indices to their resolved addresses using global symbol table / segment base address
-    * Store object code to the current address for each section
+    * Store object code to the current address for each segment
-    * Walk relocation table, for each section, and apply the the relocations described using the global symbol table
+    * Walk relocation table, for each segment, and apply the the relocations described using the global symbol table
 * Validate
-  * make sure sections don't overlap
+  * make sure segments don't overlap
-* Write MAP file
+* Write MAP file (if requested)

 ----